paulrouget/servo-embedding-api/README.md

 talk to Glenn about:

 - frame vs. bounds
+  -> possible
 - animating bounds (.animate() and on scroll)
+  -> possible

-- rendering frozen pipelines: easier (~ a week of work)
+- rendering frozen pipelines: easier
 - rendering per pipelines? (no shared viewport) maybe have a way to tell the pipeline to save texture for future use have a function to tell to save texture/DL